LeoJoaquinO/tienda_ecommerce/README.md

 -   **Shopping Cart:** A persistent client-side shopping cart that remembers items between visits.
 -   **Secure Payments:** Ready for production with a secure server-side integration for Mercado Pago.
 -   **AI Recommendations:** Includes a Genkit-powered AI agent for intelligent product recommendations.
--   **Easy Deployment:** Comes with a step-by-step guide for deploying to a VPS like Don Web.
+-   **Easy Deployment:** Comes with multiple deployment guides for different needs.

-### 🚀 Getting Started
+### 🚀 Getting Started (Local Development)

-To get a local copy up and running, follow these simple steps.
+To get a local copy up and running on your computer, follow these simple steps.

 1.  **Clone the repository:**
     ```sh